impactorbitco/handbook-main/content/ims/policies/HR/Employing Foreign Nationals.md

 ## 4. Equal Opportunities

-Green Orbit Digital is committed to:
+Impact Orbit Creative Group is committed to:

 - Fair and unbiased recruitment processes
 - Creating an inclusive workplace culture